 It is expected that students will participate in remote instruction in every capacity.
-On or before 8:55am, students must log onto their Classroom Teacher's Google Classroom.
+On or before 8:55am at Churchill and 9:02am at Stevenson, students must log onto their Classroom Teacher's Google Classroom.

-By 8:55am, the Classroom Teacher will take attendance by using the Genesis platform attendance feature.
-The School Nurse will make phone calls home for students that have not been reported absent.
+By 8:55am at Churchill and 9:02am at Stevenson, the Classroom Teacher will take attendance by using the Genesis platform attendance feature.
+The Fairfield School District Attendance Alert System will send notification for students that have not been reported absent.
 Parents should notify the school if their child will be absent on any given day.